Tiurabe/SD-Hub-Old/README.md

 # SD-Hub

 Currently, this is meant for private usage.
-That being said, there's nothing for you here, shoo
+That being said, there's nothing for you here, shoo.